felixlopz/hubrise-test-task/content/apps/deliveroo/en/pulling-menu.md

 1. Select **Deliveroo Bridge** from the list of connected apps.
 1. In Deliveroo Bridge, click the **Actions** tab, then select **Publish the menu on Deliveroo**.

+---

+**IMPORTANT NOTE:** Publishing the HubRise menu to Deliveroo will erase your current menu on your Deliveroo store.
+This action cannot be reverted.

+---

 ## Information Sent to Deliveroo

 The following sections provide more details on how your HubRise catalog is mapped to Deliveroo.